orangemn6/docs/content/school/biology/Photosystem.md

 - **[[Photosystem I]] (PSI)**:
   - PSI absorbs light at a wavelength of 700 nm and is responsible for the [[Reduction Phase of Calvin Cycle|reduction]] of NADP+ to [[NADPH]], which is essential for the [[Calvin Cycle]].
-  - The excited electrons from PSI travel through another part of the ETC and are transferred to [[NADP+]], forming NADPH, which provides the reducing power needed for [[Carbon Fixation]] in the dark reactions.
+  - The excited electrons from PSI travel through another part of the [[Electron Transport Chain]] and are transferred to [[NADP+]], forming NADPH, which provides the reducing power needed for [[Carbon Fixation]] in the dark reactions.

+**2 Main Components**:

+*Light Harvesting Complex or Antenna Complex*
+- Directly absorbs photons
+- Energy transferred via resonance energy transfer

+*Reaction Center*

 Together, PSII and PSI work in tandem to convert light energy into ATP and NADPH, which are required for the synthesis of sugars during the [[Calvin Cycle]].